DataDog/hiring-engineers/answers.md

 <a name="step-3-2"></a>
 ### Step 2 - Give it a descriptive monitor name and message (it might be worth it to include the link to your previously created dashboard in the message).
 Make sure that the monitor will notify you via email.

 In section 4 and 5 of the Monitor setting page, we can describe the monitor name and message, and select the person or group to notify the events via email.
-The monitor name and message are shown in the following figure.
+The monitor name and message are shown in the following figures.
 The link of dashboard that shows the custom metric (*test.support.random*) is included in the message.

 ![monitor_s4](./screenshots/monitor_4.png)